ygrayne/oberon-rts-hw/platform/README.md

 * p3-eth-arty-a7-100
 * p4-thm-de2-115

-Shall support the same version of Oberon RTS, ie. swapping the SD card is possible.
+Support the same version of Oberon RTS, ie. swapping the SD card is possible.
 Then, both the software and hardware are "brought back" to full functionality, in lock-step, with careful re-consideration of all concepts and their implementation.